 Information for teachers

-The innovative proposition for Farmwise Devon is that it is involving the tenants and farms of the Devon Estate to raise the critical importance of food & farming in the rural economy and giving new entrants to the farming industry to enthuse children to appreciate farming through the eyes of new farm business leaders.
+The innovative proposition for Farmwise Devon is that it is involving the tenants and farms of the Devon Estate to raise the critical importance of food and farming in the rural economy and giving new entrants to the farming industry the opportunity to enthuse children and appreciate farming through the eyes of new farm business leaders.

-Children need to have an improved understanding to appreciate the importance of farming role and how important farming and local food production are.
+Children need to have an improved understanding to appreciate the importance of farming and local food production.
 We will establish indicators to ensure that learning gain has been secured from the event.
-Specifically we will establish that teachers believe that the event provides a positive learning experience for the children that have attended and positive connections can be made to the curriculum and the event can be harnessed to help improve learning outcomes.

 Specifically, we will establish that teachers believe that the event provides a positive learning experience for the children that have attended and positive connections can be made to the curriculum.